mahoney1/docs/animaltracking-tutorial.md

 `cp SiteWrapper.react.js SiteWrapper.react.js.bak`

 (The above copies are merely so that you can do a `diff` of the changes made, to implement the animal tracking dashboard.
-Check out in particular, the `json` objects, that represent JSON coming from the blockchain, via queries and events.
+Check out in particular, the `json` objects in `HomePage.react.js`, that represent JSON coming from the blockchain, via queries and events.

-3. Now copy in / move the customisations from the `animaltracking` cloned repo as follows - **perform from the `example/src` subdirectory** :
+3. Now copy in / move the customisations from the `animaltracking` cloned repo as follows - **perform steps in the `example/src` subdirectory** in your Tabler React directory:

 `cp $HOME/dash/animaltracking/react/* .`